-Activity from IPS, RSDATG and Housing Support Grant funded posts, that run alongside structured treatment (and any subsequent recovery support), should be recorded via the appropriate intervention and included in NDTMS monthly data returns.
+Activity from IPS, ADDER/Accelerator, RSDATG and Housing Support Grant funded posts, that run alongside structured treatment (and any subsequent recovery support),

-The IPS, RSDATG and Housing Support Grant interventions can pre-date 'Triage Date' and overlap 'Discharge Date' but should only be reported for those in structured treatment (and any subsequent recovery support).
+The IPS, ADDER/Accelerator, RSDATG and Housing Support Grant interventions can predate 'Triage Date' and overlap 'Discharge Date' but should only be reported for those in structured treatment (and any subsequent recovery support).

-When the IPS, RSDATG and Housing Support Grant interventions end (or where a subsequent structured episode starts), the intervention should be closed.
+When the IPS, ADDER/Accelerator, RSDATG and Housing Support Grant interventions end (or where a subsequent structured episode starts), the intervention should be closed.